MichielPerneel/spring_campaign_2023/README.md

-# Transcriptome-resolved diel metabolism of a coastal *Phaeocystis* bloom links cellular physiology to oxygen production
+# Transcriptome-resolved diel metabolism of a coastal *Phaeocystis* bloom links cellular physiology to oxygen cycling

 ## Description

-This repository contains the code associated with the scientific manuscript titled 'Transcriptome-resolved diel metabolism of a coastal *Phaeocystis* bloom links cellular physiology to oxygen production'.
+This repository contains the code associated with the scientific manuscript titled 'Transcriptome-resolved diel metabolism of a coastal *Phaeocystis* bloom links cellular physiology to oxygen cycling'.
 The study leverages a multi-disciplinary approach to unravel the complexities of a late-stage *Phaeocystis globosa* bloom in the Southern North Sea.
 The study integrates biogeochemical data, metatranscriptomics, carbohydrate quantification, photophysiology, flowcam, and zooscan data to provide a comprehensive understanding of the bloom dynamics.
 The code provided in this repository supplements the manuscript by providing all the necessary steps to replicate the study's findings and analyses.

 ## Table of Contents